Cas12a: Origin

-Both Cas9 and Cas12 endonucleases ultimately originates from the TnpB endonuclease of IS200/IS605-family transposons.
+Cas12 endonucleases ultimately likely evolved from the TnpB endonuclease of IS200/IS605-family transposons.
 TnpB, not yet "domesticated" into the CRISPR immune system, are themselves able to perform RNA-guided cleavage using a OmegaRNA template system.

 Tools

 Multiple aspects influence target efficiency and specificity when using CRISPR, including guide RNA design.
-Many design models and CRISPR/Cas software tools for optimal design of guide RNA have been developed.
+Many design models and CRISPR-Cas software tools for optimal design of guide RNA have been developed.
 These include SgRNA designer, CRISPR MultiTargeter, SSFinder.
 In addition, commercial antibodies are available for use to detect Cas12a protein.

 Intellectual property

-CRISPR/Cas9 is subject to Intellectual property disputes while CRISPR/Cas12a does not have the same issues.
+CRISPR-Cas9 is subject to Intellectual property disputes while CRISPR-Cas12a does not have the same issues.